SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-in-specific-pos/mainly-related-to-verbs.md

 ### aspect

 »⟮Aspect⟯« is ⟮＿the grammatical feature category＿⟯ encoding ⟮how the event relates⟯ to ⟮time in general⟯.

+#### how encoded

 Depending on ⟮how ＿the grammemes＿ are encoded⟯, aspect may be divided into ⟮＿grammatical aspect＿⟯ and ⟮＿lexical aspect＿⟯.
 »⟮Grammatical aspect⟯« is ⟮＿aspect＿⟯ ⟮encoded in ＿inflectional morphology＿⟯.
 »⟮Lexical aspect⟯« is ⟮＿aspect＿⟯ ⟮encoded in ＿lexical items＿⟯.

+##### specific POS

+»⟮A stative verb⟯« is ⟮＿a lexical verb＿⟯ with ⟮＿lexical aspect＿⟯ of ⟮＿eventive aspect＿=＿stative＿⟯ ⟮＿A dynamic verb＿⟯ is ⟮＿a lexical verb＿⟯ which is ⟮not a ＿stative verb＿⟯.
+^setzen is a dynamic verb while sitzen is a static verb.

+#### meaning encoded

 !Regarding meaning encoded, ⟮＿aspect＿⟯ can be divided into
 - !⟮＿eventive＿⟯